Frequently Asked Questions About Pay

 What is the Overtime Cap?

-The overtime cap is a limitation on the payment for overtime and applies to employees covered by the Citywide Agreement.
+The overtime cap is a limitation on the payment for overtime and applies to employees subject to the overtime provisions of the Citywide Agreement.
+Effective May 26, 2024, the overtime cap increased from $96,007 to $98,887.

 If the sum of your annual salary rate (including any additions to gross such as a longevity differential or a service increment) and any one-time, shift differential, or other premium pay you received in a calendar year exceeds the cap amount contained in the Citywide Agreement, you can no longer be paid for overtime worked.
 Instead, you will receive compensatory time at the rate of one hour for each hour worked.